Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Experiments and Results

 \subsubsection{Power and latency optimization}

-Range error mitigation should be performed directly on board of the platform where the UWB tag is attached.
-So, energy consumption and computational power play a decisive role in the effective applicability of the proposed methodology.
+Range error mitigation should be performed directly on the platform where the UWB tag is attached.
+So, energy consumption and computational power play a decisive role in the applicability of the proposed methodology.
 However, real-time range mitigation with the whole CIR could be very computational intensive \cite{zeng2018nlos}.
-Consequently, in order to comply with cost, energy, size and computational constraints, instead of manually extracting a reduced number of features from the CIR, we investigate effects of optimization, detailed in section \ref{methodology}, on the accuracy of the network.
+Consequently, to comply with cost, energy, size, and computational constraints, we investigate the effects of optimization, detailed in Section \ref{methodology}, on the network's accuracy instead of manually extracting a reduced number of features from the CIR.

-Graph optimization techniques and different level of weights quantization are both examined, starting from the pre-trained reference network.
+Graph optimization techniques and different weight quantization levels are both examined, starting from the pre-trained reference network.
 In Table \ref{tab:optimization_results} are summarized the performances of the model after different optimization processes.
 Even if there is a degradation of the overall metrics, these changes are mostly negligible.
-Moreover, it is possible to notice that the full-integer quantization, which generally produces a size reduction and speed-up of $75\%$, if carried out with an awareness training, it decreases the NLoS MAE only of the $3\%$.
+Moreover, it is possible to notice that the full-integer quantization, generally producing a size reduction and speed-up of $75\%$, decreases the NLoS MAE only of the $3\%$ if carried out with awareness training.
 That opens the possibility to achieve effective range mitigation with an almost negligible impact on the overall application.
-Indeed, a so extreme weight quantization implies a smaller model size with less memory usage, an important latency reduction and the possibility to use highly efficient neural accelerators.
+Indeed, extreme weight quantization implies a smaller model size with less memory usage, an important latency reduction, and the possibility of using highly efficient neural accelerators.